 One other tip: I’ve learned it’s necessary to change Bible reading up with my kids.
 They get bored and on the brink of resentful if we do the same thing Every.
 Single.
 Day.
 So keeping it mixed up is really important.
 I never want my kids to feel meeting with God is a drudgery!

 So here are some ideas we use in addition to the TASTE Bible study method:

 >> On or around their 8th birthday, we give our children their own bible.
 It is so important for them to have their own and my kids really look forward to this rite of passage.
 I like the Discoverer’s Bible for it’s simplicity.
 Other study Bibles for kids can be found here.

 >> Our “rinse and repeat” approach is to read from the Daily Light on the Daily Path around the breakfast table.
 This is simple and the one thing that doesn’t get old.
 The fact that it is paired with eating keeps it from getting obligatory. :)

 >> Daily Audio Bible.
 I love this because we can practice listening!
 The kids version of this is a hit as well :)

 >> This printable for doing a word study with your child is great!
 Just choose a verse to focus on and have your children look up the words for deeper study.
 (Appropriate for older children).

 I hope these tools get you fired up to help your child with Bible study and teach them how to have their own quiet time.

-Don’t forget to grab your copy of the TASTE Bible study method here!
+Don’t forget to grab your FREE copy of the SOAP BIBLE STUDY METHOD HERE!